infinite-mind-pictures-inc/Infinite-Mind-Wiki/content/robocode/Day-2/03_vscode_workspace.md

 This lesson shows how to configure a `.vscode` folder so you can compile and run your robot directly from Visual Studio Code.

+## How VS Code Works

+VS Code is a powerful code editor that supports Java development using extensions and build tasks.
+When configured correctly, it can:

+* Detect your Java libraries
+* Run compilation scripts
+* Launch terminal commands (like running your bot)
+* Let you debug or test code using keyboard shortcuts

+Using the `.vscode` folder, we tell VS Code *how* to do each of those things.

 ## Create the `.vscode` Folder

 Inside your project root (`RobocodeLab`), make a new directory named `.vscode`.